Teams

 Multiscale Simulation and Design

-Our team contributes HPC expertise to brain simulation software at the interfaces between scales: embodied robotics, whole brain, point neuron, and morphologically detailed scales.
-We design and develop tools for the deployment of complex co-simulation workflows combining multiple simulators into connected systems.
-Additionally, we provide architecture support for the EBRAINS research infrastructure built by the Human Brain Project.
+Our team contributes HPC expertise to brain simulation software at the interfaces between scales: whole brain, point neuron, and morphologically detailed scales.
+We design and integrate tools for the deployment of complex co-simulation workflows combining multiple simulators into connected systems, exemplified in the Virtual Brain Twin project.

-Team members: Wouter Klijn (lead), Dr. Marissa Diaz Pier, Ekaterina Zossimova
+Team members: Wouter Klijn (lead), Dr. Marissa Diaz Pier, Dr. Krishna Kant Singh, Jithu Murugan, Ekaterina Zossimova

 Research and Software: